rails/rails/guides/source/configuring.md

 * `config.assets.debug` disables the concatenation and compression of assets.
 Set to `true` by default in `development.rb`.

-* `config.assets.cache_store` defines the cache store that Sprockets will use.
-The default is the Rails file store.

 * `config.assets.compile` is a boolean that can be used to turn on live Sprockets compilation in production.

 * `config.assets.logger` accepts a logger conforming to the interface of Log4r or the default Ruby `Logger` class.
 Defaults to the same configured at `config.logger`.
 Setting `config.assets.logger` to false will turn off served assets logging.